ErgiLiv/4CBLW00-20-Group-34/README.md

    4. **lsoa_burglary_predictions_12m.csv**
       - LSOA burglary prediction results (12 months)

-- As well as a Streamlit web application to display interactive visualizations, showing:
+- A Streamlit web application to display interactive visualizations, showing:
    - Monthly burglary counts and model predictions per ward and LSOA in dynamic charts and maps
    - Police force resource allocation for each ward and LSOA based on the predictions